How to Help Your Boyfriend With Alcohol Addiction

 - Being unable to fulfill major obligations at home, work, or school because of alcohol use.

-If you’re worried about your partner’s alcohol use, there are ways you can provide support for your loved one and point them in the right direction to find help.
+If you’re worried that your boyfriend drinks too much, there are ways you can provide support for them while pointing them in the right direction to find help.

 How to Talk to Your Boyfriend about Drinking